 General Growth Properties, Inc. - the nation's second-largest shopping mall owner - has filed the largest real estate bankruptcy in US history after racking up $27 billion in debt to finance its meteoric . . . growth.
+The move comes after the company spent months trying to refinance the massive debt it incurred while gobbling up commercial property companies.

 After spending billions to grow into its place among the top retail property owners, the company was slammed by the credit crunch.
 Banks stopped lending, commercial real estate prices fell, retail sales dropped precipitously as consumers kept an eye on their budgets, frogs fell from the sky and lightning bolts rained down upon shopping malls as the economic apocalypse began.